roncterry/Deploy-SUSE-AI/README.md

 * The NVIDIA drivers installed on the nodes with GPUs
   * If the OS is SLES install the NVIDIA-Compute module
   * If the OS is SL Micro follow the instructions to install the NVIDIA drivers -[Installing NVIDIA GPU Drivers on SUSE Linux Micro](https://documentation.suse.com/suse-ai/1.0/html/NVIDIA-GPU-driver-on-SL-Micro/index.html)
-* Rancher Manager installed on your management cluster
+  * Insure the open-iscsi package is installed on the cluster nodes in preparation for SUSE Storage (Longhorn) deployment
 * DNS/hostname resolution configured to resolve the cluster name (aicluster01.example.com) to the first control plane node's IP address, or if you have an HA K8s cluster, round-robin resolving to all of the control plane nodes' IP addresses or to a VIP that has been configured for the cluster
+* Rancher Manager installed on your management cluster (this can be donw using the scripts in the **Pre-work: Install the Rancher and Observability Clusters** section below)
+* SUSE Observability installed on its own cluster (this can also be done using the scripts in the **Pre-work: Install the Rancher and Observability Clusters** section below)

+## Pre-work: Install the Rancher and Observability Clusters

+If you do not already have Rancher Manager deployed into a management cluster and/or SUSE Observability deployed into another downstream cluster, do the following to deploy them:

+Note: SLES (or SL Micro?) must be installed on the cluster nodes for these clusters before running these scripts though the NVIDIA drivers do not need to be installed on these cluster nodes.

+1) Deploy the Rancher Manager Cluster

+   a) On the first Rancher Manager cluster node, the one that will be the (1st) control plan node, run the script: `01-install_first_rke2_server-rancher_cluster.sh`

+2) Deploy Rancher Manager onto the Rancher Manager Cluster

+   a) On the first Rancher Manager cluster node run the script: `02-deploy_rancher_with_helm.sh`

+3) Deploy the SUSE Observability Cluster

+   a) On the first SUSE Observability cluster node, the one that will be the (1st) control plan node, run the script: `03-install_first_rke2_server-observability_cluster.sh`

+4) Import the Downstream SUSE Observability Cluster into Rancher Manager

+   a) Log into the Rancher Manager Web UI as an admin user

+   b) From the navigation pane on the left select: **Cluster Management**

+   c) On the **Clusters** screen, in the top right corner, click: **Import Existing**

+   d) On the **Cluster: Import** screen click on: **Generic**

+   e) On the **Cluster : Import Generic** screen enter the cluster name and optionally a description and then in the bottom right corner click: **Create**

+   f) Copy the command to be run (probably the one that bypasses SSL conformation for clusters with a self-signed certificates) and run it on your management machine or a cluster node in the SUSE Observability cluster that has the `kubectl` command installed

+5) Deploy SUSE Observability into the SUSE Observability Cluster

+   a) On the first SUSE Observability cluster node run the script: `04-install_observability.sh`

+   b) Retrieve the admin password from the last line of the `suse-observability-values/templates/baseConfig_values.yaml` file

+   c) In a web browser go to the SUSE Observability web UI and log in as the "admin" user with the password retrieved from the file in the previous step

+   d) Follow the steps here in the section titled **Accessing SUSE Observability** [here](https://docs.stackstate.com/get-started/k8s-suse-rancher-prime) to integrate SUSE Observability with Rancher Manager

 ## Install the SUSE AI Stack

 Do the following to deploy the SUSE AI stack:

 1) Deploy the RKE2 cluster on the Downstream AI Cluster

+   a) On the cluster nodes that have NVIDIA GPUs, to ensure the NVIDIA compute utils are installed, run the script: `10-install_nvidia_compute_utils.sh`

+2) Deploy the RKE2 cluster on the Downstream AI Cluster

-   a) On the first cluster node, the one that will be the (1st) control plan node, run the script: `01a-install_first_rke2_server.sh`
+   a) On the first cluster node, the one that will be the (1st) control plan node, run the script: `11a-install_first_rke2_server.sh`

-   b) On the cluster nodes that will be worker nodes run the script: `01b-install_rke2_agent.sh`
+   b) On the cluster nodes that will be worker nodes run the script: `11b-install_rke2_agent.sh`

-   c) If you want an HA cluster, on the other control plane nodes, run the script: `01c-install_additional_rke2_server.sh`
+   c) If you want an HA cluster, on the other control plane nodes, run the script: `11c-install_additional_rke2_server.sh`

 3) Import the Downstream AI Cluster into Rancher Manager (optional at this point, can be done later)